microsoft/libHttpClient/README.md

 ## Welcome!

-libHttpClient provides a platform abstraction layer for HTTP and WebSocket, and is designed for use by the Microsoft Xbox Live Service API (XSAPI) [https://github.com/Microsoft/xbox-live-api].
+libHttpClient provides a platform abstraction layer for HTTP and WebSocket, and is designed for use by the Microsoft Xbox Live Service API (XSAPI) [https://github.com/Microsoft/xbox-live-api] and game devs.
 If you want to contribute to the project, please talk to us to avoid overlap.

 ## Goals